Oil Spill Segmentation using Deep Encoder-Decoder models: Introduction

-Therefore, it is crucial to automatically and efficiently detect oil spills to facilitate further actions toward isolating and cleaning them up.
-A step towards achieving this is to use remote sensing combined with artificial intelligence and supervised models trained to detect oil spills.
-Once there are technologies in place that can detect oil spills robustly and reliably, the process of its cleanup can then be initiated.
-For this particular task, remote sensing can be achieved using satellite imagery.
-Furthermore, for applying artificial intelligent models to train supervised models on image data, there has been an increasing interest in using deep Convolutional Neural Networks (CNN) on large image samples with the advent of the AlexNet model, which outperformed traditional feature engineering techniques by a significant margin on ImageNet object recognition competition \citep{imagenet_old, imagenet_new, alex_net}.
+Oil spills may take a long time to clean up, and the duration can vary significantly depending on several factors, including the spill's size, the type of oil, environmental conditions, and the effectiveness of the response efforts \cite{shigenaka2009hindsight}.
+It is essential to automatically and efficiently detect oil spills to enable prompt action for containment and cleanup.
+One effective approach is to combine remote sensing with artificial intelligence and supervised machine learning models specifically trained to identify spills.
+Remote sensing can be accomplished through satellite imagery for this purpose.
+Recently, there has been a growing interest in using deep Convolutional Neural Networks (CNNs) to process this image data.
+The introduction of the AlexNet model has demonstrated significant performance improvements over traditional feature engineering techniques, particularly in the ImageNet object recognition competition. \cite{imagenet_old,imagenet_new,alex_net}.

-There have been earlier works to detect oil spills using such CNN models using satellite imagery Synthetic Aperture Radar (SAR) data.
-Marios Krestenitis et al. applied some modifications and trained some of the CNN models to detect oil spills in their research \citep{OilSpillDataset}.
-However, they divided the original high-dimensional images into smaller image patches and trained the various models.
-But, this may require large amounts of memory for processing that will require larger computing resources, which will require higher amounts of energy.
-As the technology improves, developing and training models on relatively higher dimensional images and achieving better performance is necessary.
+Earlier works have utilized CNN models to detect oil spills using Synthetic Aperture Radar (SAR) satellite imagery.
+Marios Krestenitis et al. applied some modifications and trained some of the CNN models to detect oil spills in their research \cite{OilSpillDataset}.
+They divided the original high-dimensional images into smaller patches and trained various models on these.
+This process may consume a significant amount of memory, necessitating extensive computing resources and resulting in increased energy usage.
+As technology advances, developing and training models directly on higher-dimensional images is essential to achieve better performance.
 This can help reduce the memory required for processing by a certain amount, reducing the energy required for computation.
 In this research, an attempt is made to train various CNN models on relatively higher dimensional images and study the effects on the overall performance of the models.

-\section{Related works}
+\section{\uppercase{Related works}}